Baba Raghav Das

-Baba Raghav Das (12 December 1896 - 15 January 1958), popularly known as the Gandhi of Poorvanchal, was an Indian guru, freedom fighter, reformer, philosopher, member of parliament, and an activist.
+Baba Raghav Das (12 December 1896 – 15 January 1958), popularly known as the Gandhi of Poorvanchal, was an Indian guru, freedom fighter, reformer, philosopher, member of parliament, and an activist.
 He is best known for his social contributions.
 The government of India released a postage stamp in his honour in 1998.

 Life

-Baba Raghav Das was born on December 12, 1896, to a rich Pachhapurkar Brahman family in Pune, Maharastra.
+Baba Raghav Das was born on 12 December 1896, to a rich Pachhapurkar Brahman family in Pune, Maharastra.
 He was the youngest of eight children and was named Raghavendra.
 His whole family died in the plague epidemic of 1902-1904.
 At the age of five, he was compelled to attend primary education in Mumbai.
 In 1913, after his education in Mumbai, he left the city in search of a Siddha Guru.
 He roamed various places, including Kashi but to no avail.
 He then went to Ghazipur, where he met 'Mauni Baba' and learned Hindi from him.
 He later accepted 'Yogiraj Anant Mahaprabhu' as his guru.
 After this he became the successor of the Gaadi (Seat) of Anant Mahaprabhu and founded the Paramhansh Ashram at Barhaj.

 In 1921, Mahatma Gandhi visited Ghorakhpur where he met Raghav Das.
 From that point on, Raghav Das joined the Indian Independence Movement and continuously worked for the independence of India and served the oppressed people of India.
 Gandhi addressed Raghav Das as "Baba Raghavdas", and he became popular as Baba Raghavdas.
 Gandhi said that "gaining freedom for India would be easier if more saints like Raghavdas joined them".

 During 1923–1924, Gandhi insisted that keeping some amount of hand spun Khadi was a pre-qualification of membership in the Indian National Congress.
 Though Raghavdas himself spun the charkha, he originally opposed this idea but later agreed.

 Raghavdas was imprisoned many times for his activities in the Indian Independence Movement, the first being in 1921.
 His activities in the Independence movement included accompanying Gandhi during the Dandi March (the Salt March).
 Raghavdas' Ashram in Barah was the epicenter of independence activities including the provision of shelter for many freedom fighters.
 He was very closely associated with Ram Prasad Bismil and after Ram Prasad's execution, Raghavdas erected a memorial to him at the Ashram.
 He arranged a public meeting to spread awareness about the independence movement and social reforms.
 He went to settlements of Dalit people and served the sick while teaching them about cleanliness.
+He preferred to serve people directly rather than joining the government.